MPHRS/Genomic-data-analysis/Project_4_Tardigrades/Report.md

 The g3428.t1 protein shares 56.6% identity with a gene from Caenorhabditis elegans and functions in regulating myosin II activity and organization during embryo elongation.

-The g10514.t1 didn't show any result with blast search, but have nuclear localiztion due to WoLF and TagretP.
+The g10514.t1 and g10513.t1 didn't show any result with blast search, but have nuclear localiztion due to WoLF and TagretP.

 > Table 1.
 Predicted Proteins with 100% Identity to MS/MS Peptides and Homology to Known Proteins